luisvillanueva42/azdo-sync-helpers/README.md

 - Ensure the `process-migrator` CLI tool is installed globally
 - Check that the configuration file is valid
 - Verify process names exist in source organization

+### Work item copying issues

+**"Identity field error" or "unknown identity"**:
+- This is automatically handled by the retry logic
+- Check if users exist in the target organization
+- Consider using "Add as Stakeholders" option to automatically add missing users

+**"Field value not allowed" errors**:
+- The tool automatically handles this by adding "Other" values or finding closest matches
+- Ensure you have Process permissions to modify field allowed values
+- Check that the process ID is correctly retrieved from the target project

+**"Work item type not found"**:
+- Use the type mapping feature to map missing types to existing ones
+- Consider migrating the process template first to ensure all work item types exist

+**Large Epic hierarchies taking too long**:
+- The tool processes in batches automatically
+- Monitor progress indicators - processing hundreds of work items can take several minutes
+- Network timeouts may occur - retry the operation if needed